-This trial is comparing hormone therapy alone with a combination of hormone therapy and either zoledronic acid, docetaxel (or both), celecoxib, abiraterone or radiotherapy for prostate cancer.
+This trial is comparing hormone therapy alone with a combination of hormone therapy and one or more other treatments for prostate cancer.
 This trial is supported by Cancer Research UK.

 Doctors often use hormone therapy to treat prostate cancer that has spread outside the prostate gland.
 It can work very well, but the cancer often starts to grow again at some stage.
 Doctors think that having other treatments at the same time as hormone therapy may work better.

 In this trial, everybody will have standard hormone therapy as they usually would.
 But some will have other treatments as well.
 The treatments are